withcatai/catai/README.md

 ### Cross-platform
 You can use it on Windows, Linux and Mac.

-This package from version 1.6.0. demands on [llama-node](https://github.com/hlhr202/llama-node) Witch supports:
+This package from version 1.6.0 could depend on [llama-node](https://github.com/hlhr202/llama-node) which supports:

 - darwin-x64
 - darwin-arm64